PreschoolKindergartenFirst Grade

 Heavy Work and Proprioceptive Input

 • 1.
-The Wall Push: The child stands facing a blank wall and pushes against the wall with flat palms for ten solid seconds.
-Wall pushing directly activates the shoulder stabilizing muscles, which are absolutely essential for supporting the arm during seated writing tasks.
+The Wall Push: The child stands facing a blank wall and pushes against it with flat palms for ten solid seconds.
+Wall pushing directly wakes up shoulder stabilizing muscles, which matter for supporting the arm during seated writing tasks.

 • 2.
-The Animal Crawl: The parent instructs the child to bear-crawl or crab-walk heavily across the living room carpet.
-Crawling forces the child to bear their own body weight through their open hands, waking up the specific intrinsic hand muscles needed for a mature dynamic tripod pencil grip.
+The Animal Crawl: The parent guides the child to bear-crawl or crab-walk heavily across the living room carpet.
+Crawling helps the child bear their own body weight through their hands, waking up the hand muscles that support a more mature pencil grip.

 A young child leaning forward and pressing both hands firmly against a white wall to gain proprioceptive sensory input.